 Your information is being collected for the following purpose(s):-

-The lawful basis for collecting your information in most circumstance will be:-
+The lawful basis for collecting your information in most circumstances will be:-

 When collecting special category information, the following condition(s) apply: